The OVA Athlete Identification Process is back for the 2017/18 Club season!

 1. Athlete Evaluation

 Athletes will be evaluated based on the top national standards for their age category.
 Coaches will look at technical and tactical skills related to setting, attacking, blocking, defending, serving and passing as well as potential.
-View the Athlete Identification Matrix for specific skills and outcomes that will be evaluated.
+(Evaluation Matrix is available for viewing on our website).